 5] Blogger

-You might be surprised that I added Blogger to the list of best free personal web hosting providers.
-Truth is, with the features available at Blogger, you can build a full-fledged website without having to learn coding.
-There are not many templates but you can customize each template using a graphical user interface.
+You might be surprised that I added Blogger to the best free personal web hosting providers list.
+The truth is, with the features available at Blogger, you can build a full-fledged website without learning to code.
+There are few templates, but you can customize each using a graphical user interface.
 You get to add a blog (which is primary) in addition to static pages.
-You can add your own custom domain without having to pay any fee except for the domain’s cost.
-Help is easily available through documents and forums They do not have too many templates.
+You can add your own custom domain without paying any fee except for the domain’s cost.
+Help is easily available through documents and forums.
+They do not have too many templates.
 You might need to know coding a bit to customize static pages or you might one of the several tutorials to add and remove features from the website.
 FTP is not available.
 You have a rich text editor that supports many languages.
 Plenty of plugins are available all over the Internet to add special effects to your website created with Blogger.

 Pros